xAspro/David-Hogg-Data-Analysis-Recipes--Fitting-a-model-to-data/README.md

 - Proper marginalization and extraction of posterior limits

 The scripts serve as a reference for students and researchers learning rigorous statistical modeling for scientific data.

 ---
+## 📂 Extra Implementations

+Additional exploratory scripts—mostly rough work and extended Bayesian or mixture-model experiments—are available here:

+**`Extra Implementation/`**

+These are *not part of the official exercises*, but provide useful additional insight.

+---